 The video clearly shows how well he swings those punches and hooks.
 But Miguel seemed to be diverted when it comes to his career as he's also into music and philanthropic works.

 Nevertheless, he swings, dodges well, and can be a good boxer if he follows the footstep of the most-feared puncher in boxing history.

-Fans are eagerly waiting for the Junior's breakthrough like his father Mike who made history avenging Muhammad Ali and defeating his longtime rival Larry Holmes.
-He then retained the world heavyweight title from the match and became the youngest player to ever do so.
+Fans are eagerly waiting for Junior's breakthrough, like his father Mike, who made history avenging Muhammad Ali and defeating his longtime rival Larry Holmes.
+He then retained the world heavyweight title from the match and became the youngest player ever to do so.